-We, the faculty of The Washington Hospital School of Nursing, believe each person is a holistic individual with mental, physical, and spiritual dimensions.
+We, the faculty of Washington Health System School of Nursing, believe each person is a holistic individual with mental, physical, and spiritual dimensions.
 Throughout the developmental life process, the individual has the freedom and capacity to change, subject to changing values, beliefs, customs, and mores.
 The person acts in a reciprocal relationship with the internal and external environment to meet human needs and to strive toward one's optimum potential.

 We believe health is a dynamic state of well-being which allows the individual to meet physical, psychosocial, and spiritual needs.
 Throughout the life continuum, varying degrees of health are experienced by each individual, family, and society.
 Health is influenced by the values and perceptions of the individual, family, and society.
 Health reflects the unity and harmony of the mind, body, and spirit.
 The health potential of the individual, family, and community is affected by the process of adaptive change to maintain structural and functional soundness.
 Illness is an alteration in health, which interferes with optimal functioning within the environment.
 Illness occurs when an individual cannot maintain integrity of the structural, personal, and social dimensions.